carlsmith/coffeeshop/docs/book/shortcuts.md

 Note: The *Meta* key refers to the *Cmd* key on OS X and the *Ctrl* key on everything else.

-## Slate Keybindings
+## Slate Only Keybindings

 - `Meta.Enter`: Execute the contents of the slate
 - `Meta.Up`: Scroll back through your input history
 - `Meta.Down`: Scroll forward through your input history

+## Editor Only Keybindings

+- `Meta.Enter`: Execute the editor content or selected text

+## Slate and Editor Keybindings

+- `Meta.S`: Set the contents of the editor to local storage
+- `Meta.P`: Print the editor content or selected text as Markdown
+- `Meta.Dot`: Toggle focus, between the slate and the editor
 - `Meta.Esc`: Clear the board, destroying everything on it
-- `Meta.Dot`: Focus the editor

-## Editor Keybindings

-- `Meta.Enter`: Execute the editor content or selected text
-- `Meta.S`: Set the chit [the current file] to local storage
-- `Meta.M`: Render the editor content or selected text as Markdown
-- `Meta.Dot`: Focus the slate

 When executing the editor content, the source will be treated as Literate CoffeeScript if the chit key ends with `.coffee.md` or `.litcoffee`.